 Brief history of Liège-Bastogne-Liège:

 Liège-Bastogne-Liège, in French often called La Doyenne ("the oldest"), is one of the five 'Monuments' of the European professional road cycling calendar.
 Liège-Bastogne-Liège is part of the UCI World Calendar and is part of the Belgian Ardennes Classics series, which also include the Flèche Wallonne.
 Both are organised by Amaury Sport Organisation.
 At one time, the Flèche Wallonne and Liège-Bastogne-Liège were run on successive days as le Week-end Ardennais.
-Only seven riders have achieved the Ardennes double by winning both in the same year: the Swiss Ferdi Kübler even twice (in 1951 and 1952), Belgians Stan Ockers (1955), Eddy Merckx (1972) and Philippe Gilbert (2011), Italians Moreno Argentin (1991) and Davide Rebellin (2004) and the Spaniard Alejandro Valverde also twice (2006 and 2015).
+Only six riders have achieved the Ardennes double by winning both in the same year: the Swiss Ferdi Kübler even twice (in 1951 and 1952), Belgians Stan Ockers (1955) and Eddy Merckx (1972), Italians Moreno Argentin (1991) and Davide Rebellin (2004), and the Spaniard Alejandro Valverde (2006).
 The race has in several editions been affected by tough weather conditions.
 In 1919, 1957 and 1980 there were severe conditions with low temperatures and snow.
 Two riders shared the win of the 1957 race.
 Germain Derijcke was the first over the line but because he crossed a closed rail crossing, the second placed rider, Frans Schoubben, was promoted to first place as well.
 Derijcke was not disqualified because he had won with three minutes advantage so the judges felt he had not profited from illegally crossing the closed rail crossing.
 The 1980 edition is memorable because of snow that besieged the race from the start and was referred to as neige-Bastogne-neige (snow-Bastogne-snow) by commentators.
 Bernard Hinault attacked with 80 km to go and finished nearly 10 minutes ahead.